eminx/cocoso/README.md

 ### User Interface

 **ReactJS** has been the main user interface framework chosen to build the UI for Cocoso.
 ReactJS is probably the most widespread used client framework that is currently used worldwide, along with _VueJS_.
-It's been developed and actively maintained by a dedicated team at Facebook; but doesn't necessarily require any affiliation with them.
-Its licence is MIT licence.
+It's been developed and actively maintained by a dedicated team at Facebook; but doesn't necessarily have any affiliation with them.
+Its licenced with MIT licence.

-**Grommet**, a UI library for easily building a reusing React-based UI components is chosen for Cocoso.
+**Grommet**, a UI library for easily building and reusing React-based UI components is chosen for Cocoso.
 From more than a dozen of different options, Grommet was chosen due to these reasons outlined below:

-- Extensive coverage of required component in place, with configurable and fairly simple usage
+- Extensive coverage of required components in place, with configurable and fairly simple usage
 - Easily customisable theme (styles) for every component or globally by a global theme configuration setting
 - Although developed by an internal team at Hewlett Packard, it does not dominantly feature any styles associated by its founding company or another unlike, for example, Google's Material Design
 - The design works pretty well for different devices; i.e. mobile, tablet, desktop